jacknlliu/gazebo_contact_pkgs/README.md

 Aimed to be a mujoco-like physics engine for Gazebo to improve its contact simulation.

+There are many contact task in robotic simulation, for example, peg-in-hole, insert CPU and 3C products, and many robotic assembly tasks.

 Four ways to improve this thing:
 - fix gazebo source code for support fine contact simulation, for example using DART and Simbody.
 DART support non-penetration, and Simbody support many contact models which can be used to compute the contact force rather than using impulse (Ft=mv).
 - create new gazebo plugins for specific things